mbarquin/DataPool/readme.md

 You can install the component in the following ways:

 * Use the official Github repository (https://github.com/mbarquin/DataPool)
 * Use composer :

 Usage
 -----

-The main use pourpose is via heritage, the final class will only containd definition index and dataArray, and we can require it into our test case as dataprovider or as a normal object which vill provide us with predefined test cases.
+The main use pourpose is via heritage, the final class will only contains a definition index and a dataArray, we can instance it into our test case as a dataprovider or as a normal object which vill provide us with predefined test cases.

+It allows to keep low weight indexed data arrays separated from tests logic and returns classified tests attending to its array index

-DataPool Example:
+Custom dataPool Example:

         /**
-     * Contacts datapool file for Testing pourposes
+         * Contacts datapool file for Testing pourposes */ class ContactsDataPool extends \DataPool\DataPool {
-     */
-    class ContactsDataPool extends \DataPool\DataPool
-    {

             /**
-         * @var array Datapool definition
-         */
-        protected $definition = array(
+             * @var array Datapoolm fields definition to be merged with data */ protected $definition = array(
                 'name',
                 'surname',
                 'phone',
                 'result'
             );

+            /**
-        public $dataArray = array(
+             * @var array Data array to be merged with definition and returned to tests */ public $dataArray = array(
                 'Test1' => array('Jack', 'Travis', '555999666', true),
                 'Test2' => array('Mathew', 'Jones', '555888555', true),
-            'NameSurnameEmpty' => array('', '', '555666555', false),
+                'Test3.NameSurnameEmpty' => array('', '', '555666555', false),
+                'TestCase1.PhoneToLong' => array('Gregor', 'Jones', '5550005518899', false),
-            'PhoneToLong' => array('Gregor', 'Jones', '5550005518899', false)
+                'TestCase2.NoName' => array('', 'Jones', '5550005518899', false)
             );

-    }
+        }// End ContactsDataPool.

+Protected array "$definition" is intended to avoid data indexes being duplicated along all defined test cases.
+Datasets can be returned merged with this indexes, we can set up this behaviour with the function setReturnIndexes(false|true), by default setted to FALSE.

+Public array $dataArray will contain an array with all possible tests datasets, it can be classified by index to allow returning smaller portions of this dataArray via getRowsByIndex($index).

-In our test case:
+In our tests file:

     namespace Example\tests\src;